harodggg/Sui-White-Paper-and-Aptos-White-Paper/linera/Linera_zh.md

 [^18]: Ittay Eyal, Adem Efe Gencer, Emin Gu ̈n Sirer, and Robbert Van Renesse. {Bitcoin- NG}: A scalable blockchain protocol.
 In 13th USENIX symposium on networked sys- tems design and implementation (NSDI 16), pages 45–59, 2016.

-[^19]: Rati Gelashvili, Alexander Spiegelman, Zhuolun Xiang, George Danezis, Zekun Li, Dahlia Malkhi, Yu Xia, and Runtian Zhou.
-Block-STM: Scaling blockchain execution by turning ordering curse to a performance blessing, 2022.

-[^20]: Arthur Gervais, Ghassan O Karame, Karl Wu ̈st, Vasileios Glykantzis, Hubert Ritzdorf, and Srdjan Capkun.
-On the security and performance of proof of work blockchains.
-In Proceedings of the 2016 ACM SIGSAC conference on computer and communications security, pages 3–16, 2016.

 [^21]: Arthur Gervais, Hubert Ritzdorf, Ghassan O Karame, and Srdjan Capkun.
 Tampering with the delivery of blocks and transactions in bitcoin.
 In Proceedings of the 22nd ACM SIGSAC Conference on Computer and Communications Security, pages 692–705, 2015.